Sorcha Richardson Announces Headline Dublin Show

 After multiple listens, I must admit that I still can't quite comprehend the immensely human and authentic talent that courses through this ten-track release. – Earmilk ★★★★

 Irish singer-songwriter Sorcha Richardson has been cultivating a cult fanbase for several years.
 Songs such as ‘Ruin Your Night’, ‘Petrol Station’ and ‘Can’t We Pretend’ are evocative vignettes of a moment in time which find the poetry in introspection, with a tangible nod to key influences such as Sharon Van Etten, Arcade Fire, Phoebe Bridgers and Julia Jacklin.

-Exuding passion and tender beauty in equal measure, her narrative song-writing connects with people who have shared similar tangled emotions - as evidenced by 22 million streams on Spotify alone.
+Exuding passion and tender beauty in equal measure, her narrative song-writing connects with people who have shared similar tangled emotions - as evidenced by 22 million streams at Spotify alone.

-Now Richardson is preparing to release the biggest artistic statement of her career with her forthcoming debut album.
+In November of last year, Richardson released the biggest artistic statement of her career with her debut album, First Prize Bravery.
 It’s a collection of lyrical snapshots of life as a twentysomething, accompanied by the desires, doubts and developments that the decade delivers.

 "It's the hidden meaning in mundane moments,” she summarises.
 “Days that look like any other day and yet somehow you have this feeling that it's one you'll remember forever."